russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Emotional connections are a sign of trusting, intimate interpersonal relationships between loved ones (parents and children, husband and wife, and ultimately between family members and friends).

 It depends on mutual understanding and empathy.
 An essential component of such relationships is the ability to listen and be heard, as well as the ability to express emotions openly and honestly.
-Intellectual proximity includes common interests, discussion of important topics, and exchange of ideas, which contributes to the intellectual enrichment of both parties.
+Intellectual proximity includes common interests, discussion of important topics, and exchange of ideas, which contribute to the intellectual enrichment of both parties.

 Kevin Simler quote